a-kataev/go-influxdb-writer/README.md

 ## Writer

-Data are asynchronously written to the underlying buffer and they are automatically sent to a server when the size of the write buffer reaches the batch size, default 5000, or the flush interval, default 10s, times out.
+Data are asynchronously written to the underlying buffer and they are automatically sent to a server when the size of the write buffer reaches the batch size (default 3Mb), or the flush interval expires(default 10s).

 Always use `Close()` method of the writer to stop all background processes.